 To ensure that communication routes and arrangements are available to enable representatives of those parties who fall within the scope of the EU NCER as identified in Appendix A of this System Restoration Plan are authorised to make binding decisions on their behalf and to communicate with each other when this System Restoration Plan is active.

-To describe the role that in respect of the GB Parties listed in Appendix A may have in the restoration processes as detailed in Local Joint Restoration Plans (LJRPs), Distribution Restoration Zone Plans (DRZPs) and the processes and procedures associated with re-synchronising Power Islands.
+To describe the role that the GB Parties listed in Appendix A may have in the restoration processes as detailed in Local Joint Restoration Plans (LJRPs), Distribution Restoration Zone Plans (DRZPs) and the processes and procedures associated with re-synchronising Power Islands.

 To identify and address as far as possible the events and processes necessary to enable the restoration of the Total System in GB to a Normal State, after a Total Shutdown or Partial Shutdown.
 This is likely to require the following key processes to be implemented, typically, but not necessarily, in the order given below: